gasduster99/sppComp/try1/try1_2.md

 $$\beta^{(y:q)}_{m\eta} \sim N(0, v_\eta)$$

-(M5) is largely the same as (M4), but it represents slightly less potential partial pooling through its heirarchical prior variances, $v_\eta$, on
+(M5) is largely the same as (M4), but it represents slightly less potential partial pooling through its hierarchical prior variances, $v_\eta$, on
 $\beta^{(y:q)}_{m\eta}$.
 Here interaction terms are allowed to partially pool interactions across years, within a common quarter, but since each quarter is assigned a separate variance parameter no pooling is possible between quarters.